klamping/UIRegression/exercises/2-Wraith-Advanced.md

 The `snap.js` file is run by [PhantomJS](http://phantomjs.org/), a browser that allows you to easily script commands.
 In fact, `page.render` ([the command that captures the screenshot](http://phantomjs.org/screen-capture.html)) is built-in to PhantomJS.

 With PhantomJS, you can do all sorts of [page automation](http://phantomjs.org/page-automation.html).
-Try adding code to change the page title to 'UI Regression Testing' before every snapshot.
+Try adding code to change the '.page-title' element text to 'UI Regression Testing' before every snapshot.
+When run, both sites should show the updated text in the screenshot.

 ## Conclusion